kagritu/kagritu/README.md

 ## About Me

-- 🔭 I’m currently pursuing my B.tech in Computer Science and Engineering at National Institute of Technology, Silchar.
+- 🔭 I’m currently pursuing my B.tech in Computer Science and Engineering from National Institute of Technology, Silchar.

 - 🌱 I’m currently learning **Node.js**